Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Evaluation

 \paragraph{Results}

-Fig.~\ref{fig:E3_1_Performance_Cache} shows the distributions of the runtime (ms) that the RASK agent took for inferring a parameter assignment, and the SLO fulfillment throughout the runs.
+Fig.~\ref{fig:E3_1_Performance_Cache} shows the distributions of the RASK agent's runtime (ms) for inferring a parameter assignment, together with the SLO fulfillment throughout the runs.
 Considering these plots, we observe that increasing the number of elasticity strategies improved the global SLO fulfillment from a median value of $\mathbf{0.75}$ for 1 dimension up to $\mathbf{0.92}$ for 3 dimensions.
 Further, regarding the agent's runtime, we report a minor increase between a median of $\mathbf{357ms}$ for 1 dimension compared to $\mathbf{395ms}$ for 3 dimensions.
 In comparison, baseline agents required on average less than $\mathbf{50ms}$.

-Finally, executing the RASK agents introduced a resource overhead of $\mathbf{0.024}$, $\mathbf{0.033}$, and $\mathbf{0.043}$ CPU cores for operating in 1, 2, or 3 dimensions.
-Considering the respective runtime, this appears surprisingly low to us and requires additional investigation.
-In particular, while the RASK agent should benefit from multi-threading, this hints poor parallelization of the numerical solver.
-Hence, future work might substantially improve the RASK runtime by parallelizing the solver.
+To analyze the runtime complexity of RASK's individual steps (i.e., training, inference, and orchestration) we create an average latency breakdown in Table~\ref{tab:latency-breakdown}: for 3 dimensions, the agent's latency is dominated by the training part ($\textbf{90\%}$).
+As a comparison, we analyze the latency during the exploration phase in \textbf{E1}, where the agent does not yet train regression models, but infers random parameter assignments.

+Finally, Table~\ref{tab:rask-overhead}, presents the resource overhead introduced by the the RASK agent: while the permanently occupied RAM stays constant across increasing elasticity dimensions, the CPU usage and performed FLOPS scale with the dimension.